Hastings Pier: Pier re-opening

 In August 2013, a compulsory purchase order was enacted and the pier was returned to local ownership which enabled a £14m renovation project to go forward.
 The work was completed in early 2016, and the pier was reopened to the public on 27 April 2016.

 Since re-opening, the pier has won the National Piers Society's "Pier of the Year" award in 2017, with Worthing Pier and Llandudno Pier in second and third place.

 The redeveloped pier was awarded the 2017 Stirling Prize for architecture, considered to be the most prestigious architecture award in the United Kingdom.

 The organisation running the pier went into administration in November 2017, leaving the future of the pier uncertain.

 Hastings Pier was purchased on 15 June 2018 by controversial local businessman Abid Gulzar, who also owns Eastbourne Pier.
 The pier re-opened on 25 July 2018.
 The pier closed in December 2018 and re-opened on 1 April 2019.

 On film

-The pier has featured in many films and TV series, such as The Dark Man (1951), ITV wartime drama Foyle's War, Kingmaker's "Queen Jane" music video (1993), Ash's "Tracers" music video (2009), the film Byzantium (2012) and the British television series Giri/Haji (2019).
+The pier has featured in many films and TV series, such as The Dark Man (1951), ITV wartime drama Foyle's War and the film Byzantium (2012).

 In 2015 a feature-length documentary about Hastings Pier (titled Re: A Pier) was completed by filmmaker Archie Lauchlan.